byjg/php-imageutil/docs/examples.md

 ## Resize Square

-Resize the image into a square format and maintain the aspect ratio.
-The spaces left are filled with the RGB color provided.
+This example resizes the image into a square format while maintaining the aspect ratio.
+Any remaining space is filled with the provided RGB color.

 ```php
 <?php